 Before investing in an IAM system, thoroughly consider what your business needs today--as well as what it might need in the future.
 Think about IT infrastructure needs in addition to the capabilities of the solution itself.
 Two important questions include: Will the solution be easy to maintain?
 And will it scale to meet our business needs as we add more applications and users?

 Before you invest in an IAM solution, confirm that it is compatible with your current operating system, third-party applications, and web servers.
 You may want to create a list of all the applications you'll need to integrate with the IAM, so that nothing is overlooked.

 Also confirm that the IAM system you want to implement complies with any applicable local and federal regulatory requirements.
 An IAM solution should enhance compliance--not create more potential risks for your business.

-Shifting to a new way of authenticating and authorizing users may require change management.
-Consider rolling out the new IAM solution to select areas of the business first--such as finance--before implementing it throughout the entire organization.
+Shifting to a new way of authenticating and authorising users may require change management.
+Consider rolling out the new IAM solution to select areas of the business first--such as finance--before implementing it throughout the entire organisation.

 Keep in mind that IAM will impact everyone and everything that needs to access the company's IT resources.
 To help encourage adoption of the new IAM tools and processes, take time to first get buy-in from all key stakeholders.

 You will want to track the effectiveness of your IAM solution and determine whether the system is delivering a return on investment.
 Once your system is up and running, consider tracking and regularly reporting on the time it takes to provision new users, the number of password resets, and the number of potential SoD violations.

 In a complex network that has private IT infrastructure, or in an Internet of Things (IoT) and operational technology (OT) environment, using an IAM system alone to manage user access to IT assets could actually create a security risk.
 More specifically, it could leave the organisation open to botnet attacks.